WeirauchLab/COSMO/README.md

 an absolute path starting at `/`, but you can get creative.

-This can be useful, for example, when used with [Environment Modules][modules], to define a system-wide directory containing the JASPAR-fromatted matrices for all users.
+This can be useful, for example, when used with [Environment Modules][modules], to define a system-wide directory containing the JASPAR-formatted matrices for all users.

 This variable can also be defined in your login scripts, _e.g._ your